 OMH and OMRDD are two State agencies operate as Counties of fiscal responsibility in New York State.
 OMH is district 97 and OMRDD is district 98.

-They are responsible for the authorization of non-emergency transportation services for recipients that they are fiscally responsible for.
-In addition, emergency ambulance transportation services are also authorized by these two agencies for their recipients.
+They are responsible for the authorization of non-emergency transportation services for recipients for which they retain fiscal responsibility.

+Additionally, emergency ambulance transportation services are also authorized by these two agencies for their recipients.